 A) ~99% of startups fail (despite 100% of founders believing they’ll succeed)

 B) Startups are difficult enough without the added stress of “How long can I keep going?
 How will I pay my rent/mortgage?”

 [ C) You can (and probably should) revisit the “all-in / full-time” decision if/when your startup achieves one of the OBJECTIVE INDICATORS — that it has a better-than-average (1%?!) chance for success.]

 4) Speed to market can be over-rated.

 Is the startup a product/service/industry where “first to market” is a crucial success factor?
 If not, then yes, you CAN likely do it part-time (sacrificing weekends and nights) with minimal (if any) effect on your likelihood of success.
 Let’s say that full-time (40 hours?
-50 hours?) would get you launched in 3 months; then half-time (20 hours?
-25 hours?) would get you launched in 6 months.
+50 hours?) would get you launched in 2 or 3 months; then half-time (20 hours?
+25 hours?) would get you launched in 4 or 6 months.
 Not AS fast, but likely still fast enough to not be a deal-breaker — plus you’ve still got the security/income of your other full time job!

 5) Working smarter rather than harder is more than a cliche

 Ideally, many of our part-time “SWAN Startups” entrepreneurs (partners, managers, marketers, co-founders, etc.) will already be established experts in certain areas (having already spent time learning on the dime of their full-time job) so they can hopefully work faster and more efficiently and we’ll hopefully eliminate some traditional learning curves for first-time entrepreneurs.
 Additionally, our startups will benefit from such ReThinkingStartups.com strategies as shared resources, economies of scale, a cross-promotional network effect — and will make use of some valuable existing resources and areas of great experience / expertise.